AairTheGreat/StardewValleyMods/Better Panning/README.md

 [Better Panning](https://github.com/ShiftingSands/BetterPanning) is a [Stardew Valley](http://stardewvalley.net/) mod which improves the panning gameplay.

 **This documentation is for modders and player.
-See the [Nexus page - NOT SETUP YET](https://www.nexusmods.com/stardewvalley/mods/XXXX) if you want the compiled mod.**
+See the [Nexus page](https://www.nexusmods.com/stardewvalley/mods/4161) if you want the compiled mod.**

 ## Contents
 * [Install](#install)